 - 2 floors of a villa can be sold separately or together, as a villa.
 The FLOOR is a standard unit type, VILLA is a virtual one.

 - From the Navigation bar, select Settings->All Settings->Rooms->Rooms.
 Click the "+" button in the upper right corner and select the 'Add Virtual Room' button;

 - Select the virtual type of your new virtual room;

 - Fill in the fields as for a regular room;

-- In section 'Components', select the component room for each row.
+- For each of component row, select the respective component room.
 The number of rows is defined in the virtual type settings.